-When inflexible flooring is installed over a substrate that dips or heaves, various things can go wrong.
-Laminate planks can pull apart, and gaps can appear between hardwood planks.
-Ceramic tile can suffer from “lippage”—since tile won’t bend to fit a wavy floor, the edge of one tile will often sit higher than the edge of the adjacent tile, forming a “lip.”
+Since ceramic tile won’t bend to fit a wavy floor, it can suffer from lippage.
+When the edge of one tile will often sit higher than the edge of the adjacent tile, it forms a “lip.”
 The undesirable effect is more pronounced with larger tiles.
-While you might not notice lippage on two-inch-square tiles, large format tiles, such as the eight-inch-by-48-inch planks designed to mimic real wood, can develop a sizeable lip at one end of a plank if the floor is out of plane.
+While you might not notice lippage on 2-inch-square tiles if the floor is out of plane, large format tiles such as 8-inch-by-48-inch planks designed to mimic real wood can develop a sizable lip at one end of a plank.

-To avoid unsatisfactory results with rigid flooring, read on to get clear about if, where, and why your substrate might be uneven—and how to deal with the issues.
+Floor leveling is a fairly straightforward DIY project.
+To avoid unsatisfactory results with rigid flooring, read on to learn if, where, and why your substrate might be uneven, and how to deal with these issues.

 The easiest way to find out if your floor is out-of-plane is to use the time-honored marble method.
 Drop a few marbles onto the floor in various areas around the room and then watch them roll.
 If they consistently roll to the same side, that side is lower than the rest of the floor.
 If they roll to other areas of the floor and stop, those areas are likely dips that you probably can’t see with the naked eye.
 High areas in the floor are called “heaves” and low areas are called “dips.”